adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 You will learn how to run the Flower client and server components on two separate machines, with Flower configured to use TLS encryption and persist SuperLink state across restarts.

-This guide assumes that you have already completed the :doc:`tutorial-quickstart-docker-compose` tutorial.
+This guide assumes you have completed the :doc:`tutorial-quickstart-docker-compose` tutorial.
-It is highly recommended to follow and understand the contents of that tutorial before proceeding with this guide.
+It is highly recommended that you follow and understand the contents of that tutorial before proceeding with this guide.

 Prerequisites